Why I find definition essays to be the perfect solution to overcoming writer’s block.

-At one time or another, writer’s apathy has dragged me down.
-The usual tips and tricks won’t work.
-Well, there’s one way I always manage to resolve that apathy.
-It’s taking a word or phrase and breaking down its meanings to better understand the true meaning of a word’s implications and connotations.
+At one time or another, writer’s apathy has dragged us all down.
+The usual tips and tricks to get writing won’t work.
+The apathy takes hold and suddenly we find that we suffer from blank page syndrome.
+Fortunately, I’ve found a few ways to resolve that apathy.
+Perhaps the best way of overcoming this sort of mental block is to take a word or phrase, then break down its meanings to better understand the true meaning of a word’s implications and connotations.

 According to Oxford Dictionaries, resolve can be either a noun or a verb.
 In its noun form, it simply means “a firm determination to do something.”
 When I think of resolve in this way, it tends to lead to dents forming in the wall and slight concussions to my brain.
 Simply resolving to resolve in that way often leads to a loss of sanity when it comes to overcoming writer’s apathy.